isovector/certainty-by-construction/src/book/Chapter7-Structures.lagda.md

 queried, where we'd just like to get back each of the actual rows without any aggregation.

-One interesting monoid is the monoid of *endomorphisms*, which is just a fancy word for saying "functions of type `A → A`."
+Another interesting monoid is that of *endomorphisms*, which is just a fancy word for saying "functions of type `A → A`."
 First we can define function
 composition:

 ```agda